 In general, the courses are spread well over the academic year.
 In individual cases, the selection of courses in Terms 2 and 3 may lead to a somewhat uneven distribution.
-Generally speaking, however, every student can work out a feasible programme, in consultation with the Major Convenor.
+Generally speaking, however, every student can work out a feasible programme, in consultation with the Major Convenor and/or the student's mentor.